JeffreyMcBride/Courses-JavaScript/JavaScript Web Browser Development.md

-> # **Course Name:  JavaScript Development**
+> # **Course Name:  JavaScript Web Browser Development**
 > ## **Duration:  5 Days**
-> ## **Prerequisites:  Programming Experience**
+> ## **Prerequisites:  HTML, CSS and Programming Experience**

 ## **Course Overview**
-This course teaches using the JavaScript / ECMAScript language for application development.
-It does not define what type of development, such as Web Browser or node.js, it concentrates on the JavaScript language syntax.
+This course teaches using the JavaScript / ECMAScript language for web based application development.
+It covers not only the JavaScript language syntax, but does so in relation to developing applications using HTTP, HTML, CSS, and Web Browsers.

 ## **Course Topics**